yactouat-reboot/pips_sso/README.md

 - the requested service
 - the identity provider

-Until now, we have built a test HTTP client, now let's create a [test HTTP webservice](./http_server.cpp) that will answer to the client's requests.
+Until now, we have built a test HTTP client, now let's start to create a [test HTTP server](./http_server.cpp) that will provide an example of a requested service.
+In this file, we have learned how to process GET requests and extracts the path and query parameters from them.

-While writing this simple HTTP server, I learned that this is a common practice in C++ to separate the declaration of a class for the definition (implementation) of its methods.
-This is even encouraged with the pattern 'header + source' files.
-This is mainly for maintainability purposes.